OSC/ondemand/apps/myjobs/README.md

 ln -s ../src/apps/myjobs
 ```

-Now build run `bin/setup` from within this directory to fetch all the dependencies
+Now run `bin/setup` from within this directory to fetch all the dependencies
 and compile.

 Now you should be able to navigate to `/pun/dev/myjobs` and see the app